10 Sanderson Farms SQL Interview Questions (Updated 2025)

 Given a table of Sanderson Farms employee salaries, write a SQL query to find the top 3 highest earning employees in each department.

-Sanderson Farms Example Input:
+Sanderson Farms employees Example Input:

 employee_idnamesalarydepartment_id